 This HPCM can provide commands to the inverter to use the traction motor or engine to supply power to the transmission, or to charge the Li-ion batteries.

 To start the engine, the HPCM commands the traction motor to rotate.
 This, in turn, produces hydraulic pressure in the transmission.
 The Clutch 1 solenoid turns on to engage Clutch 1.
 This rotates the engine, allowing for it to start.
 The vehicle is equipped with a conventional starter motor to start the engine under specific conditions; for instance, in extremely low temperatures.

 The HPCM will also start the engine using Clutch 1 when the engine hood is detected as open.
 It will also start when the selector lever is in the park position, the driver’s seat belt is unbuckled and the driver’s side door is open.

 When the Li-ion battery is low, with the gas engine running, Clutch 1 can then be used to drive the Traction Motor, which in turn can charge the Li-ion battery while in Park (see Figure 12), or when being driven (see Figure 13).

 When the Li-ion battery is charged to the point that it can provide power to the traction motor to drive the vehicle, the gas engine shuts off and Clutch 1 disengages (see Figure 14).

 When the vehicle is in deceleration, Clutch 1 and the gas engine will remain off.
 Regenerative braking will then use the motive power of the wheels to generate power from the traction motor to charge the Li-ion battery (Figure 15).

 These examples of how Clutch 1 is used in this hybrid CVT transmission provide a general idea of how active this multi-plate drive clutch is, and why this makes it prone to failure.

-In part 2 of this article, coming next month, we will demonstrate a series of example as to how Clutch 2 is used, along with seeing these components and what controls them.
+In part 2 of this article, coming soon, we will demonstrate a series of example as to how Clutch 2 is used, along with seeing these components and what controls them.